-Many local businesses are now re-opening after being closed for several months.
 Look online and see if your favourite shop in the area or local cafe is open or planning to open soon.
 The past few months have been tough for many smaller businesses so any support you can give them will go a long way.

 For those that are still shut, consider buying a voucher for yourself or a gift card for a friend to use when they are open again.

 Remember – physical distancing rules still apply and it's important to keep up good hygiene.

 As of 10th September, the First Minister announced that staff must wear face coverings in hospitality venues such as restaurants.
 Also, customers must wear face covering when moving around (such as leaving and entering a venue or going to the bathroom.
 You don't have to wear a face covering when eating or drinking or if you are exempt for other reasons.